dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 BigQuery data is stored in external CSV files in Cloud Storage; as the data has increased, the query performance has dropped.

 - [ ] Import the data into BigQuery for better performance.
-- [x] Request more slots for greater capacity to improve performance.
+- [ ] Request more slots for greater capacity to improve performance.
 > **Incorrect:** This is incorrect because a slot is a measure of processing power, and the bottleneck is in the data access, not the data processing.
 - [ ] Divide the data into partitions based on date.
+> **Incorrect:** This might improve performance by focusing the query to a date-range if the data was already imported into a dataset.
 - [ ] Time to move to Cloud Bigtable; it is faster in all cases.